gromag/ml-resources/sqlalchemy-in-10-minutes.md

 # SQLAlchemy in 10 minutes

 >_This document has been redacted in places but mostly the output of the GPT 3 model.
-Large Language Models like GPT 3 often hallucinate and might give incorrect information, please use your own judgment and take this as an input to do further research._
+Large Language Models like GPT 3 might hallucinate and give give incorrect information, please use your own judgment and take this as an input to do further research._

 Here's a quick guide to SQLAlchemy for people who are familiar with relational databases and other ORM Framework.